Soulsender/OLD-Soulsender.github.io/_posts/2022-03-11-mac-spoofing.md

-### MAC Address Spoofing and How a System Admin got Outplayed by a 16 Year Old
+### MAC Address Spoofing and How a 16 Year Old Outplayed A System Admin

 Today, as per usual, I was at school.
 I was working normally when all of a sudden - internet was cut to my laptop.
 I run Linux as my desktop, and sometimes the network-manager does not initialize on boot.
 This is usually fine, I just need to restart the network daemon.
 This is a pretty simple and self-explanatory command:
 ```